glfw/glfw/README.md

  - Added *partial and experimental* support for Wayland
  - Changed the default of `GLFW_REFRESH_RATE` to `GLFW_DONT_CARE` to maintain the default behavior
+ - Changed static library to build as position independent code for easier use from the Rust language
  - Bugfix: The debug context attribute was set from `GL_ARB_debug_output` even when a debug context had not been requested
  - Bugfix: The particles example was not linked against the threading library